alwayis26/alwayis26/README.md

 - 🌱 I’m currently learning **JS Frameworks and laravel**

-- 👨‍💻 All of my projects are available at [https://wayisapp.vercel.app/](https://wayisapp.vercel.app/)
+- 👨‍💻 All of my projects are available at <a href="https://wayisapp.vercel.app/" target="_blank">https://wayisapp.vercel.app/</a>

 - 💬 Ask me about **Web Design**